Housekeeping, retention & metrics

 jeap.messaging.sequential-inbox.retention-period-expired-sequences | gauge | type | Instances whose retention period has elapsed |

-jeap.messaging.sequential-inbox.deleted-by-housekeeping-sequences | gauge | type | Instances removed by housekeeping |
+jeap.messaging.sequential-inbox.deleted-by-housekeeping-sequences | counter | type | Instances removed by housekeeping |

-percentiles 0.5, 0.8, 0.95, 0.99.
+All timers are recorded with percentiles 0.5, 0.8, 0.95, 0.99.